 Bounce rate is indeed a fundamentally flawed concept if perceived as a gauge of how well your site is doing overall.
 But it’s a nifty indicator of how often people visit, stay on and explore your sites between different iterations.
 Provided you’ve tinkered with it enough to include proper page hit detection and event logging.

-Now you want to know how well your informative content is holding up against others.
-You want to see how you can optimise it as much as humanly possible.
+Now, you want to know how well your informative content holds up against others.
+You want to see how you can optimise it as much as possible.
 This is where an adequately configured Google Analytics can come into play.

-By investing in advanced scroll tracking and paying closer attention to dwell time, which is the actual stretch of time that visitors spend on a page before jumping back to the SERPs, you can figure out whether or not your potential patrons enjoyed the content you worked so hard on sharing with the masses.
+By investing in advanced scroll tracking and paying closer attention to dwell time, which is the actual period that visitors spend on a page before jumping back to the SERPs, you can figure out whether or not your potential patrons enjoyed the content you worked so hard on sharing with the masses.

-Similarly, If your site is more geared towards direct engagement via engagement hits, such as subscriptions or item checkouts (e-commerce), then Google Analytics Bounce Rate can be a good indicator of how well your site’s layout is doing.
+Similarly, Suppose your site is more geared towards direct engagement via engagement hits, such as subscriptions or item checkouts (e-commerce).
+In that case, Google Analytics Bounce Rate can be a good indicator of how well your site’s layout is doing.

 In this scenario, you’re looking for a typically lower bounce rate, signifying more interaction with the site’s features and less premature evacuation.
 It all depends on whether or not you have your Google Analytics adequately configured.